- Seven-day money-back guarantee

-For this review I test NordVPN’s Windows and Android apps.
+For this review I tested PIA’s Windows and Android apps.

 When it comes to the Windows client, Private Internet Access can be considered exceptional because of the level of native features that it provides.
-It might not be particularly dazzling in the looks departments but all of the features are easily accessible and those features are designed to give users instant access to customizable privacy and security levels.
+It might not be particularly dazzling in the looks department, but all of the features are easily accessible.
+Furthermore, PIA has designed those features to give users instant access to customizable privacy and security levels.

 Clicking the Simple/Advanced button in the bottom left corner allows users to open or minimize the advanced settings when they need them.
-When the settings are minimized users just see a drop-down menu of server choices.
-Clicking on Advanced reveals the fully featured VPN options of; Encryption options, port forwarding (useful for P2P but somewhat less secure), a kill switch, and DNS and IPv6 protection.
+When the settings are minimized, users just see a drop-down menu of server choices.
+Clicking on Advanced reveals the fully featured VPN options of: encryption options, port forwarding (useful for P2P but somewhat less secure), a kill switch, and DNS leak and IPv6 protection.

-Once a user has selected the encryption options and features desired, all they need do is click save and once again minimize the options to continue with connecting the VPN to a desired server.
+Once a user selects the encryption options and features desired, all they need do is click save and once again minimize the options to continue with connecting the VPN to the desired server.
 This really is an excellent VPN client.

 The Android app for PIA is just as superb as the Windows client and offers all of the same features.
-The encryption option are still available (which on many VPNs they aren’t.
-Plus users can toggle the killswitch, auto-connect and SSL.
+The encryption options are still available (which on many VPNs they aren’t).
+Plus users can toggle the kill switch, auto-connect and SSL.

-In addition, users can select between TCP and UDP (OpenVPN protocols) which are handy when connecting to public Wi-Fi.
-We love the auto-connect feature that forces your smartphone to connect to the VPN as soon as you turn it on – great feature.
+In addition, users can choose between TCP and UDP (OpenVPN protocols), which are handy when connecting to public WiFi.
+We love the auto-connect, which forces your smartphone to connect to the VPN as soon as you turn it on – great feature.

-During testing we found the VPN connection speeds on Android to be just as good as on Windows and both streaming and browsing on soundcloud and YouTube were fine.
+During testing we found the VPN connection speeds on Android to be just as good as on Windows.
+Both streaming and browsing on soundcloud and YouTube were fine.

 Private Internet Access VPN has really excellent security measures and offers plenty of encryption options.
 Subscribers can choose from PPTP, L2TP/IPSec, or OpenVPN.
-Despite the available options, however, OpenVPN is by far the most secure option.
+Of the available options, OpenVPN is by far the most secure.
 As such, using any of the other protocols would be pretty silly.

 What is really encouraging is the implementation levels of the encryption.
-Users may opt for up to AES-256, authenticated with SHA256, and a handshake with RSA 4096.
-That is very strong implementation levels, though admittedly such a strong handshake choice will slow you down a little (and may be considered a little bit ‘overkill’ for most people’s purposes).
+Users may opt for up to AES-256, authenticated with SHA256, and a handshake with RSA-4096.
+That is very strong implementation, though admittedly such a strong handshake choice will slow you down a little (and may be considered a bit ‘overkill’ for most people’s purposes).

-We also really appreciate PIA’s excellent guides that explain how to use the encryption options: Including explanations about various settings for various different purposes.
+We also really appreciate PIA’s excellent guides, which explain how to use the encryption options, including explanations about various settings for different purposes.

 I ran each test five times.
-Screenshots show the best download result.
+The screenshots show the best download result.

 Private Internet Access is well laid out, isn’t overly boastful and provides a lot of valuable information to both new subscribers and existing clients alike.
 The banner at the top has all the necessary navigation links and getting around the website is intuitive.

-In addition users will find a link to the Private Internet Access VPN blog, which is updated very regularly with articles written by PIA’s founder (and founder of the Swedish Pirate Party), Rick Falkvinge.
-This blog is highly recommended and is a valuable resource and shows the strength of privacy-minded affiliations that PIA has.
+In addition, users will find a link to the Private Internet Access VPN blog, which is updated regularly with articles written by PIA’s founder (and founder of the Swedish Pirate Party), Rick Falkvinge.
+This blog is highly recommended.
+It is a valuable resource that shows the strength of privacy-minded affiliations that PIA has.

 Perhaps one of the only drawbacks with PIA is a lack of 24/7 live chat support.
-Instead users have to get by with a ticket system that is answered by email.
-On a more positive note, however, PIA has excellent step by step video guides for just about anything from first set-up to more high level stuff like set-up for DD-WRT and Tomato routers.
+Instead, users have to get by with a ticket system that is answered by email.
+On a more positive note, however, PIA has excellent step by step video guides for just about anything from first setup to more high level stuff like setup for DD-WRT and Tomato routers.
 All in all, users are treated to around 300 articles!
-In addition, the email service is good and the team’s representatives and highly knowledgeable.
+In addition, the email service is good and the team’s representatives are highly knowledgeable.

-There are about 1000 subscriber VPNS on the market all fighting for users business.
-In such a market, there is a tendency for over-advertising and false claims.
-For this reason, we really appreciate Private Internet Access honesty and simplicity.
-The firm focuses on providing a simple and reliable VPN service that works at providing user privacy.
+There are about 1,000 subscriber VPNs on the market, all fighting for users’ business.
+In such a climate, there is a tendency for over-advertising and false claims.
+For this reason, we really appreciate Private Internet Access’ honesty and simplicity.
+The firm focuses on providing a simple and reliable VPN service that provides users with privacy.

-This is achieved with a great zero logs policy strong encryption implemented well It does this through logless policies, rigorous encryption, and fantastic full featured client software.
-With such cheap prices on offer, there is really no way to hold the lack of live-chat support against PIA.
+This is achieved with a great zero logs policy and strong encryption implemented well.
+It does this through log-less policies, rigorous encryption, and fantastic, fully featured client software.
+With such cheap prices on offer, there is really no way to hold the lack of live chat support against PIA.
 A highly recommended VPN service.